Metastability induced by non-reciprocal adaptive couplings in Kuramoto models: Results

-Metastability is the essential novel feature that we observe in these combinations of non-reciprocal couplings with respect to their sign and time scales.
-It is absent in the symmetric case \citep{kasatkin2017self}.
+{\bf Metastability as an essential novel feature.} Metastability is the essential novel feature that we observe in these combinations of non-reciprocal couplings with respect to their sign and time scales.
+It is absent in the reciprocal case \citep{kasatkin2017self}.
 Even, when \( \varepsilon_1 \gg \varepsilon_2 \) with \( \varepsilon_1 = 0.01 \), \( \varepsilon_2 = 0.0001 \), but \( \beta_1 = \beta_2 \), the system does not exhibit metastability.
 In this case, when \( \beta_1 = \beta_2 = - \frac{\pi}{2} \), two stable anti-phase clusters emerge, while for \( \beta_1 = \beta_2 = + \frac{\pi}{2} \), oscillations are only incoherent.
 Metastability, on the other hand, is observed in our system when there is sufficient asymmetry in the adaptive coupling dynamics, specifically when \( \varepsilon_1 \gg \varepsilon_2 > 0 \), as shown in the orange-colored region of Fig.~\eqref{fig1} as well as $\beta_1 \neq \beta_2$.
-The slow dynamics adds as a perturbation on the fast dynamics; for the fast dynamics alone we would see a dynamic realization of Harari's theorem \citep{harary1960matrix}.
-According to that, the set of all points a balanced signed graph can be partitioned into two disjoint sets such that each positive line joins two points of the same subset and each negative line joins two points from different subsets.
-In our case, positive lines are realized as upper couplings within the same cluster and negative lines as upper couplings between the other cluster.
-The two anti-phase synchronized clusters are then perturbed by the slow dynamics which is manifest in some oscillators changing their cluster affiliation from time to time.\\
+The slow dynamics acts as a perturbation on the fast dynamics; for the fast dynamics alone we would see a kind of dynamic realization of Harary's theorem \citep{harary1960matrix}.
+According to that, the set of all points of a balanced signed graph can be partitioned into two disjoint sets such that each positive line joins two points of the same subset and each negative line joins two points from different subsets, the lines are undirected.
+In our case, we have directed links with different dynamics assigned to both directions; but as long as the lower couplings are neglected which act in opposite link direction to the upper ones, what dynamically matters is which dynamics is assigned to the lines: these are attractive upper couplings, corresponding to positive lines, and realized as zero phase difference within the same cluster, as well as repulsive upper couplings, corresponding to negative lines, and realized as phase difference of $\pi$ between members of different clusters.
+The two anti-phase synchronized clusters are then slightly perturbed by the slow dynamics of lower couplings which is manifest in some oscillators changing their cluster affiliation from time to time.

+{\bf Switching the cluster affiliation.} Numerically we confirm that occasionally some oscillators switch groups, causing \( R_2 \) to deviate from 1.
+After a few steps, these oscillators return to a possibly slightly different anti-phase cluster configuration, and \( R_2 \) revisits the value of 1.
+The number of oscillators in each cluster may change with each deviation of \( R_2 \) from 1.
+Here, we include four videos \citep{Sayantan2025Metastability} for different system sizes, \( N = 20 \) and \( N = 200 \), demonstrating these features, in particular how the group sizes may change with each spike in \( R_2 \).
+In Fig.~\eqref{fig:switch_N20}, we include snapshots of these movies before and after a spike in $R_2$.